Last Update 1/8 - 5pm

 What should I do if I can’t upgrade the firmware in a short time?

 - If it is not absolutely necessary to manage devices from the WAN side, please disable the FTP/TELNET/SSH/WWW/SNMPv3 service from WAN.
-These services are disabled by default, so you won’t have to do so unless you have enabled it in the past.
+These services are disabled by default, so you won’t have to do so unless you have enabled them in the past.

-- If you still need to manage devices from the WAN side, please enable Policy Control and add rules to only allow access from trusted source IP addresses.
+- If you still need to manage devices from the WAN side, please enable Policy Control and add rules only to allow access from trusted source IP addresses.

-- We also recommend that users enable Policy Control on the LAN side and add rules to only allow trusted IP addresses for better protection.
+- We also recommend that users enable Policy Control on the LAN side and add rules only to allow trusted IP addresses for better protection.

 Remote Access to the ZyWALL (USG/UAG/VPN/ATP)

-You can also watch our Video related to this topic, and how you protect it.
+You can also watch our video related to this topic and how you protect it.

 For AP controllers,